 Recovery Horizon Projections for Ship Groundings on Coral Reefs

-Project Status: This project began in January 2008 and is projected to be completed in August 2015
+Project Status: This project began in January 2008 and was completed in August 2015

 Ship groundings cause extensive physical destruction to coral reefs, and subsequent recovery can be complicated and prolonged.
 In this project, we specifically address how coral recruitment and survival interact with waves and dislodged sediment and rubble from groundings to either inhibit or enable reef recovery following physical injury.

 Vessel groundings cause extensive physical destruction to coral reefs, and subsequent recovery can be prolonged and complicated.
 Recovery trajectories of injuries to coral and reef structure are necessary for determination of lost ecosystem services for legal case support; however, these trajectories can be challenging to predict and methodologies are currently limited.

 What We Are Doing